Fadhil/tesla_middleware_dynamic_headers/README.md

 end
 ```

-The equivalent configuration in `config/test.exs` might look like:
+The app configuration in `config/test.exs` might look like:

 ```elixir
 config :foo_client,